chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 Here, the extra argument `"brown"` is passed to `concat()` and it becomes the fifth item in the `colors2` array.
 Why is an array argument treated differently than a string argument?
 The JavaScript specification says that arrays are automatically split into their individual items and all other types are not.
 Prior to ECMAScript 6, there was no way to adjust this behavior.

-The `Symbol.isConcatSpreadable` property is a boolean value indicating that an object has a `length` property and numeric keys, and that its numeric property values should be added individually to the result of a `concat()` call.
+<u>The `Symbol.isConcatSpreadable` property is a boolean value indicating that an object has a `length` property and numeric keys, and that its numeric property values should be added individually to the result of a `concat()` call.
 Unlike other well-known symbols, this symbol property doesn't appear on any standard objects by default.
-Instead, the symbol is available as a way to augment how `concat()` works on certain types of objects, effectively short-circuiting the default behavior.
-You can define any type to behave like arrays do in a `concat()` call, like this:
+Instead, the symbol is available as a way to augment how `concat()` works on certain types of objects, effectively short-circuiting the default behavior.</u> You can define any type to behave like arrays do in a `concat()` call, like this:

 ```js
 let collection = {